GoogleCloudPlatform/dotnet-docs-samples/cloud-sql/mysql/README.md

 ### Deploy to App Engine Flexible

 0. Edit [app.yaml](app.yaml).
 Replace `your-project-id:us-central1:instance-name`
-    with your instance connection name, and update the tcp port number to `5432` for a PostgreSQL instance or `3306` for a MySQL instance.
+    with your instance connection name.

 1. In Solution Explorer, right-click the **CloudSql** project and choose **Publish CloudSql to Google Cloud**.